RogierdeRuijter/Portfolio/src/posts/journey-with-webcomponents.md

 My journey with web components has been an intriguing one.
 When I joined VPRO, they were already utilizing web components.

-> Throughout this post, when I refer to web components, I mean a custom element
+> Throughout this post, when I refer to a web component, I mean a custom element
 > with a shadow DOM attached to them.

 At the time, we were working on a legacy system that was challenging to modify.